 THE SUITABILITY STANDARD...

-...offers no such comfort.
-Instead of placing the clients’ interests above their own, the suitability standard only requires these advisors to "reasonably believe" that any recommendations made will not be entirely unsuitable for their clients.
-Another key distinction is that the advisors’ first duty is not to their clients, but to their employers.
-As long as it falls within the broad suitability requirement, recommending the least suitable of what can be a multitude of "suitable" options still satisfies the suitability standard.
+.. offers no such comfort.
+Instead of placing the clients’ interests above their own, the suitability standard only requires these so-called “advisors” to "reasonably believe" that any recommendations made will not be entirely unsuitable for their clients.
+Another key distinction is that the “advisors” first duty under the suitability standard is not to their clients, but to their employers.
+As long as it falls within the broad suitability requirement, recommending the least suitable of what can be a multitude of "not un-suitable" options still satisfies the suitability standard.

 The product is at the heart of the suitability relationship.

 Anglia Advisors operates under the Fiduciary Standard at all times.
 You can see this commitment in writing here.

 So, whether you engage with Anglia Advisors or not, please do NOT hire a financial advisor who will not commit in writing to act as a fiduciary to you at all times for all of their services.